 Top 5 Linear Accelerator Systems Being Removed

-For about the last decade, the U.S. has become a ‘replacement market’ for linear accelerators, meaning that old machines are being replaced with new machines on a 1:1 basis.
+For about the last decade, the U.S. has become a ‘replacement market’ for linear accelerators (LINAC), meaning that old radiation therapy machines are being replaced with new machines on a 1:1 basis.

-While many cancer centers are opening up new buildings with new vaults, the majority of new installations are going into existing rooms.
-And make room for the new machines, the old ones are being removed.
+While many cancer centers are opening up new buildings with new vaults, the majority of new linear accelerator installations are going into existing rooms.
+And to make room for the new machines, the old ones are being removed.

-Based on our recent projects, below is a list of the top 5 most common used linear accelerators being removed and scrapped in the United States:
+Based on our recent projects, below is a list of the top 5 most commonly used linear accelerators being removed and scrapped in the United States:

 1. Siemens Linear Accelerators (Oncor/Primus/MD2)

-Varian 2100C’s were discontinued in 1998 to make way for the Varian 21EX.
+Varian 2100C’s were discontinued in 1998 to make way for the Varian 21EX Linear Accelerator.
 (It’s important to note that the 2100C/D model still used in Europe, and that many newer 2100C/D’s are actually equipped with the latest technologies, including OBI for IGRT, Cone Beam CT, and Rapid Arc. ) Older 2100C/D’s in the U.S. are being replaced to make room for TrueBeams and other machines.

 Many Varian 21EX’s continue to operate and treat patients, mainly with upgrades including On Board Imaging (OBI), cone beam CT software (CBCT), and in many cases even Rapid Arc (also referred to as VMAT or volumetric arc therapy capabilities).
 However, a fair number of older used Varian linear accelerators that were never upgraded are now being removed and scrapped.
 Some of the very early 21EX’s will often be found without EPIDs (electronic portal imaging devices) or even MLC’s (multileaf collimators).
 These old-time workhorses have done their jobs and are going into retirement after long and often illustrious careers of treating and helping cure cancer.